Denise Du Vernay: mini biographical sketch

 Denise contributed a chapter to SpongeBob SquarePants and Philosophy: Soaking Up Secrets Under the Sea, Breaking Bad and Philosophy: Badder Living Through Chemistry (both part of Open Court’s pop culture and philosophy series of books), and Homer Simpson Ponders Politics: Popular Culture as Political Theory.

 Denise lived in Milwaukee for eight glorious years where she worked as a server at Red Lobster and tech writer.
 She also taught at Marquette University and Milwaukee School of Engineering.
-Denise now lives in Chicago where she teaches writing and coordinates the community-based learning program at Saint Xavier University.
+Denise now lives in Chicago where she is a grant writer and writing instructor at Saint Xavier University.

-She has contributed articles related to pop culture and education to OCWeekly, The Simpsons Archive, wecomparebooks.com, Macmillan Dictionary and Splitsider.com.
+Denise has contributed articles related to pop culture and education to OCWeekly, The Simpsons Archive, wecomparebooks.com, Macmillan Dictionary and Splitsider.com.
 She has also guest blogged for USA Today’s Pop Candy.
 She likes to write, cook, watch TV, and one day hopes to have a yard so she can explore the magical world of extreme gardening.
-Email her at email@example.com.
-If you’d like to learn more about the book, see its website www.simpsonology.com.